-The percentages designated serve as relative weights rather than absolute values.
-They provide general guidelines to help a candidate understand what to focus on in their packet.
+The percentages designated serve as relative weights rather than absolute values for promotion to assistant, associate, or full professor.
+They provide general guidelines to help a candidate understand what to focus on in his/her packet.
 These are not to be used to calculate a rating or score.
 Regardless, the Department Committee will regard excellent teaching as the most basic achievement.
-Furthermore, to assess these areas, each candidate will compose an extended self-assessment showing how they have met the requirements of each area, as described below.
+Furthermore, to assess these areas, each candidate will compose an extended self-assessment showing how he or she has met the requirements of each area, as described below.